 Differences between optical and true double star systems

-Some of the close-appearing pairs or close groupings of stars in the night sky are genuine binary or multiple-star systems, gravitationally bound and orbiting a shared center of mass.
-Others, however, are mere optical doubles—coincidental alignments of stars that appear close from our perspective on Earth but are, in reality, separated by vast distances in space.
+Some of the close-appearing pairs or close groupings of stars in the night sky are genuine binary or multiple-star systems that share a real, physical proximity, gravitationally bound and orbiting a shared center of mass.
+Others, however, are mere optical illusions—coincidental alignments of stars that appear close from our perspective on Earth but are, in reality, separated by vast distances in space.
 Understanding the distinction between these types is crucial for both amateur and professional astronomers.

-On the other hand, true binary and multiple-star systems consist of stars that share a real, physical proximity.
-Born from the same molecular cloud, these stars remain gravitationally intertwined throughout their lifetimes.
+True binary and multiple-star systems are born from the same molecular cloud, these stars remain gravitationally intertwined throughout their lifetimes.
 Their celestial dance, driven by gravitational forces, sees them orbiting a common center of mass, influencing each other’s stellar evolution, especially if they’re in close quarters.